 The Eben Tisdale Fellowship brings eligible students to Washington, D.C. for internships that explore current public policy issues of critical importance to the high-technology sector of the economy.
 The Fellowship has several main components:

-One principal feature is an eight-week internship from June 4 – July 29, 2016 in the government relations office of a leading high technology company or association.
+One principal feature is an eight-week summer internship through the TFAS D.C.
+Summer Program in the government relations office of a leading high technology company or association.
 Fellows will be notified in mid to late April of their placement.
 The sponsors make contributions to the Tisdale Fellowship in return for the opportunity to host a summer intern.
 Intern sponsors provide mentoring, hands-on experience and valuable high-tech public policy training.
 Fellows have an opportunity to observe the development and advocacy of significant policy issues in Congress, the Administration and industry associations.
 They also have the opportunity to participate in projects of their own, focusing on current critical issues facing the tech sector.

 |Past internships include:|